matatk/matatk.github.io/contact/index.markdown

 title: Contact
 ---

 There are a number of ways to contact me.
-Here's a list of the other services I use most actively.
+Here's a list of the services I use most actively.

  * [Twitter](http://twitter.com/matatk)
  * [GitHub](http://github.com/matatk)